No767/Dcey-SMP-Hub/README.md

 - *Bootstrap (5.0.1)

 *The reason why is that bootstrap doesn't load within the env for some odd reason. make sure to still copy both cdn links and PopperJS's cdn if it breaks again

+ (dependabot will automatically track and update the dependencies if needed)